For more information on watching your favorite TV shows without a cable subscription, check out our guide on watching TV without cable.

 A distribution amplifier is installed just before the splitter and is used to amplify the signal for splitting to multiple TVs.
 Some distribution amplifiers, like the one pictured below, also function as a splitter.

-These amplifier both have similar function, but generally if there is a long cable run before the splitter, try installing a preamplifier to see if it fixes the issue.
+These amplifiers both have similar functions.
+Generally, if there is a long cable run before the splitter, try installing a preamplifier to see if it fixes the issue.
 On the other hand, if you see loss not from the line but the splitter, you will want to try using a distribution amplifier.

 Some situations may even require both if you are installing multiple TVs with a very long run of coaxial cable between the antenna and splitter.

 To Much Signal Can be a Bad Thing